 1. Pick A Theme & Stick To It

 What do you wish to accomplish with your Instagram account?
-Do you want to use it to raise awareness for your business, create a community, or simply to practise and share your photography skills?
+Do you want to use it to raise awareness for your business, create a community, or simply to practise and share your business photography skills?
 Before you begin your Instagram journey, define your purpose.
 Start small and stick to conveying a consistent message.
 Do you want to highlight your company culture and hope to make people laugh?
 Do you want to raise a voice towards mental health or living a healthy lifestyle?
 If you focus on a specific group of people, they will be more likely to engage with your content.
 Learn as much as possible as possible about the subject matter and share your experiences.
 Remember, unlike Facebook and Twitter, people follow Instagrammers to get insights into their personal life.

 2. Plan Your Posts